Koketso1992/HTML-CSS/README.md

 HTML q tag is used to put small quotation.
 `<p> Great quote on love and life.</p>`
-`<p> Dr. Seuss once said : <q>Reality is finally better than your dreams.</q></p>`
+`<p> Dr. Seuss once said : <q>Reality is finally better than your dreams.</q></p>` HTML blockquote tag is used to define a large quoted section.

+HTML TGime and Date inputs
+The HTML `<input type="datetime">` is a control for entering a date and time (hour, minute, second, and fraction of a second) based on the UTC time zone.

+HTML Code, pre and br
+You can add a new line to an HTML page using the `<br>` or `<pre>` tags.
+The <br> tag adds a break in the page.
+The `<pre>` tag formats text exactly as the text appears in your code.
+If there are any new lines within the `<pre>` tag, those will be reflected on the final page.

 3.HTML capabilities

 4.HTML navigation and linking